 Generally, if a product candidate with an orphan drug designation receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of marketing exclusivity, which precludes the applicable regulatory authority from approving another marketing application for a product that constitutes the "same drug" treating the same indication for that marketing exclusivity period, except in limited circumstances.
 If another sponsor receives such approval before we do (regardless of our orphan drug designation), we may be precluded from receiving marketing approval for our product for the applicable exclusivity period.
 The applicable period is seven years in the United States and 10 years in the European Union.
 The exclusivity period in the United States can be extended by six months if the BLA sponsor submits pediatric data that adequately respond to a written request from the FDA for such data.
 The exclusivity period in the European Union can be reduced to six years if a product no longer meets the criteria for orphan drug designation or if the product is sufficiently profitable so that market exclusivity is no longer justified.

 Orphan drug exclusivity may be revoked if any regulatory agency determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the product to meet the needs of patients with the rare disease or condition.

-We believe that all of our current programs may qualify for orphan drug designation except for VY-AADC (NBIb-1817) for Parkinson's disease.
+We believe that many of our current programs may qualify for orphan drug designation except for VY-AADC (NBIb-1817) for Parkinson's disease.
 On March 15, 2019, we received notification from the FDA that VY-HTT01, an AAV gene therapy containing a transgene that encodes a microRNA targeting huntingtin messenger RNA, had been granted orphan drug designation for the treatment of Huntington's disease.
+This designation, however, does not mean that we will be able to obtain orphan drug designation for any future or related product candidates for the treatment of Huntington's disease, including our planned second-generation product candidate for Huntington's disease.
 Even if we obtain orphan drug exclusivity for a product candidate, that exclusivity may not effectively protect the product candidate from competition because different drugs or biological products can be approved for the same condition.
 In the United States, even after an orphan drug is approved, the FDA may subsequently approve another drug or biological product for the same condition if the FDA concludes that the other drug or biological product is not the "same drug" or biological product or is clinically superior in that it is shown to be safer or more effective or makes a major contribution to patient care.
 In particular, the concept of what constitutes the "same drug" for purposes of orphan drug exclusivity remains in flux in the context of gene therapies, and the FDA has issued recent draft guidance suggesting that it would not consider two gene therapy products to be different drugs solely based on minor differences in the transgenes or vectors.
 In the European Union, marketing authorization may be granted to a similar medicinal product for the same orphan indication if: